 "You noticed that?
 But you're right.
 They did not.
 That might have been for show."
-I sighed and lay my forehead against hers.
-"I don't know what they're after.
-Because of that I have someone watching your every move."
+I lay my forehead against hers.
+"I don't know what they're after and because of that I have someone watching your every move."

 Of course she noticed him.
 "Yes.
 He'll be with you most of the time."

 "Since I'm unsure of what measures they're willing to take to obtain what they want, I wanted your son watched.
 James seemed like the best bet since Logan knows him personally, so he'd watch him from the inside.
 I have two others outside, too."